How to Build a 10/10 Playbook

 It's important to uncover a compelling event and do a work-back plan with every customer, so you can control the deal or implementation timeline.

-a) Pick a milestone (usually the day the customer gets to value).
+a) Pick a Milestone (usually the day the customer gets to value).

 b) Work backwards and assign relative dates to key steps in each stage leading up to the milestone.